jhan15/hand_gesture_detection/README.md

 (Currenly only single-hand gestures are supported, double-hand gestures TBD)

 ### Volume controller
-It's a possible application of hand gesture in areas like smart home, to control volume of smart devices.
+Control volume using hand gestures.
+It's a possible application in areas like smart home and in-cabin interaction.
 Hand gestures can be used for activation, deactivation, and control.

 ```bash
 $ python3 vol_controller.py --control continuous # continuous control
                                       step # step control
 ```

+## Demo

+### Hand detector

+### Gesture detector

+### Volume controller

 #### Continuous control